We are reprinting an

 punish your dastardly and unmanly libeler.
 [Jones, quoted in Marx 1981, p.
 323]

-In marked contrast to
+In marked contrast to this, many

-For example, Francis
+For example, Francis Wheen

-Wheen (2000, p.
-238), a recent biographer of Marx, refers to Marx’s struggle
+(2000, p.
+238), a recent biographer of Marx, refers to Marx’s struggle against

-an “absurd interlude.”
+“absurd interlude.”
 David McLellan (1977, p.
 311), another biographer of Marx,

 calls it a “quarrel” and “a striking example both of Marx’s ability to expend